A04

 Domestic Hot Water Sensor Fault

-Display shows A04; water heater does not heat and indicates sensor fault for hot water.
+The display shows A04; the water heater does not heat and indicates a sensor fault for domestic hot water.

 Advertisements